sureyeaah/sureyeaah.github.io/content/Why should you hire me?.md

 - I'm great at algorithms (I went to the [[My ICPC experience|ICPC]] twice!)
 - I write beautiful code (can also write shitty code if the situation demands).
 I was big into compilers and functional programming (primarily [[I'm so glad I got into haskell|Haskell]]) during my undergrad.
 Vibe coders can spit out working code but software engineering for building a generational company requires writing beautiful long lasting code.
 - I've led small short-lived cross functional teams at startups for projects that required quick iteration and delivery.
 - I'm fun!
 People [[experiments with people|love being around me]] and I bring great energy to any group.
+Being with the right set of people also sparks a lot of curiosity and creativity for me and it leads me to being so much more productive.
 - I've done some [[Hard things I've done|hard things]]!

 Why shouldn't you hire me? (aka things I'm trying to get better at)